-After soaking it in water overnight, the soft mafurra is squeezed using one’s hands until the white creamy goodness is separated from the seed.
-After drizzling with sugar, lemon, and refrigerating for an hour, a filling tropical dessert is enjoyed by children after a long day of playtime.
+After soaking it in water overnight, the soft Mafurra is squeezed using one’s hands until the white creamy goodness is separated from the seed.
+After drizzling with sugar, and lemon, and refrigerating for an hour, a filling tropical dessert is enjoyed by children after a long day of playtime.

 19. Doce de Mandioca